nadsbuhdha/portfolio-project-2/README.md

 ## Fonts

 ‘Indie flower’ was used as the primary font for this website.
 As this website is aimed for primary school students, I wanted a font that emulated handwriting as students at this age handwrite the majority of their work.
 Having a handwriting styled font would add a layer of familiarity to the website.
-Indie flower was also chosen as comparatively to other handwritten styled fonts, as it appeared more legible and readable.
+Indie flower was also chosen as, comparatively to other handwritten styled fonts, it appeared more legible and readable.
 I chose to use ‘Indie flower’ for both the h tags and the p tags as I wanted the consistency of the handwritten theme throughout the website and having two separate styled handwritten themes appeared incongruent. ‘san-serif’ was chosen as a backup font for the site should indie flower fail to load.

 ## Wireframes